PyromancerBoom/Orbital23/README.md

   - Asset Service is used to store some info about Assets and fetch that info.
   - The User service is similar to the asset service used for registering and returning info about people using that service.
-  - As for Registry Proxy service, it was made to test the gateway by "mocking" some of the functionalities of the gateway.
-By simply connecting the Registry proxy service, the gateway will function automatically (More on this in the Getting Started Guide).
+  - As for Registry Proxy service, it is a special service which performs server health checks and connection requests made to the gateway.
+By simply booting up the Registry proxy service, the gateway will start forwarding connection and health check requests to the RegistryProxy service.
+(More on this in the Getting Started Guide).

 - The idl folder just contains the IDLs for the RPC Services and Gateway we made when developign this project. **_Please note that this is NOT the IDL Management system.
 These files are only provided for reference_**\_ Thus, the gateway will function even if the idl folder is removed.